Madagascar Country Commercial Guide

 Overview

 The construction sector is largely informal, and most of the country’s small building firms are unregistered.
-Many registered contractors collaborate with their unregistered counterparts, enlisting the services of informal sub-contractors for smaller projects and/or specific tasks.
+Many registered contractors collaborate with unregistered counterparts, enlisting the services of informal sub-contractors for smaller projects and/or specific tasks.
 High-value projects are usually awarded to large foreign construction companies through their well-established Malagasy subsidiaries.
 Over the past five years, the construction industry has contributed an average of nine percent to GDP.

 Leading Sub-Sectors